 The notion of privacy refers to the sphere of a person’s life in which he or she can freely express his or her identity, in relationships with others or alone (UN: 1994).
 Privacy covers both the physical and psychological integrity of a person and includes `the right to personal autonomy’.
 The right to privacy also protects against arbitrary interferences with a person’s family and home.
 The term family should be attributed to a broad interpretation to include all those comprising the family as understood in the society concerned (UN: 1988).
 Privacy can mean many things in different contexts: of people and peoples, cultures and nations.
 What constitutes an invasion of privacy differs according to these contexts and therefore has to be people-centred in order to be understood and respected.

-The human right to freedom of expression and opinion is related to the right to privacy (Smith:2007:267) as this right is crucial for people to freely communicating their perceptions of privacy and with this, ensuring their human dignity Smith:2007:267)
+The human right to freedom of expression and opinion is related to the right to privacy (Smith:2007:267) as this right is crucial for people to freely communicating their perceptions of privacy and with this, ensuring their human dignity Smith:2007:267).
 The right to privacy is protected in a variety of international human rights laws including the Universal Declaration of Human Rights (UDHR) article 12; the International Covenant on Civil and Political Rights (ICCPR) article 17; the Convention on the Right of the Child (CRC) article 16; and the Declaration on the Rights of Indigenous Peoples article 12.

 Undermining dignity and privacy in the Lower Omo Valley, Ethiopia